mrpritesh45/Decentralized-Cloud-Gateway/README.md

 # Decentralized Resource Gateway

 A Flask-based web application that serves as a decentralized resource gateway.
-This project leverages Flask, SQLAlchemy, and other Python libraries to provide a robust and scalable solution for managing resources in a decentralized manner.
+This project uses Flask, SQLAlchemy, and other Python libraries to provide a robust and scalable solution for managing resources in a decentralized manner.

 ---